Last Updated on April 16, 2022 by Rei Garnet

 Do rabbits sleep at night?

 Rabbits sleep in short bursts all day long.
 This is because they are crepuscular, meaning they are active at dusk and dawn while sleeping in between those active hours.

 Your rabbit will usually sleep after eating or after a bout of exploring or running.
 In total, rabbits usually get 8.4–11 hours of sleep per day.

 Rabbits sleeping on their sides is the most relaxed position a rabbit could be in while sleeping.
 You would only see a rabbit sleep on its side if it’s fully confident that no predators would harm them while they’re sleeping.

 Rabbits sleeping on their side is called the “flopped” position.
 This is when your rabbit lays on its side while sleeping.
 They would usually suddenly fall down when doing this position.
 It means that your rabbit is comfortable around you and in their environment.

 Why is it that you never see your rabbits sleep?

-Rabbits sleep in short bursts usually after eating.
-Most rabbits also sleep with their eyes opened especially if the rabbit is not fully relaxed in its current environment.
+Rabbits sleep in short bursts, usually after eating.
+Most rabbits also sleep with their eyes open, especially if the rabbit is not fully relaxed in its current environment.

-You can make your rabbit more relaxed around you by letting them explore your home and provide some treats to show them that you mean no harm.
-You should also train your other pets to not harm/scare your rabbits.
+You can make your rabbit more relaxed around you by letting them explore your home and by providing some treats to show them that you mean no harm.
+You should also train your other pets not to harm or scare your rabbits.